Manjunadha-123/Dev-Tinder/readme.md

 // rapping Route Handlers in Array is works properly.

 // in the use of next functions are middeleares and where the one is give the response is the request handlers.

+--database creation
+----npm i mongoose
+----we can create a database and connect to app in that also we applied before the server running that would easy.
+---next would be create userSchema
+---next is sent random user data to database.

+---create a post signup api.
+--- and next send a document.